openvswitch/ovs/Documentation/tutorials/ovs-advanced.rst

     EOF

 .. note::
-  Our rules rely on the standard OpenFlow behavior that an output action will not forward a packet back out the port it came in on.
+  Our flows rely on the standard OpenFlow behavior that an output action will not forward a packet back out the port it came in on.
 That is, if a packet comes in on p1, and we've learned that the packet's destination MAC is also on p1, so that we end up with ``actions=1`` as our actions, the switch will